mohamed255255/Parking-Reservation-System/README.md

     -  used @Transactional for dependent steps and data integrety
     -  used validations for columns in the entity layer
     -  used join fetch to prevent n+1 problems
+    -  specification interface for dynamic filtering

  - **Future features**
-     - scale throgh : break the services into microservicse , rabbit mq for notifications , add K8s
+     - scale throgh : break the services into microservicse , use a message queue for notifications , add K8s
      - create Refund for the canceled payment
+     - basic notification in monolith
      - add Angular later for admin dashboard and user UI

 ## 🛠️ Tech Stack